BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 8. Start the game either directly through BG3MM or use your prefered method.

 #### MOD FIXER
-Games updated to Patch 7 do not need Mod fixer anymore.
+>Games updated to Patch 7 do not need Mod fixer anymore.
 Mods including mod fixer should still work fine as long as the used file is called ForceRecompile.txt
+{.is-warning}

 Mod fixer is still neccessary up to patch 6.
 If it isn't installed, character creation will not be available.
 Instead this lovely view will appear on screen: